mabel-dev/opteryx/docs/03 SQL Reference/01 Introduction.md

 # SQL Introduction

-## Concepts
+## Overview

-Opteryx is able to read files to provide SQL query capability.
+Opteryx SQL is dialect of SQL which includes support for Data Query Language (DQL) close to the ANSI standard.